Times-Journal purchases Morgan County Citizen

-Times-Journal, Inc. has purchased the Morgan County Citizen weekly newspaper in Madison, Ga., it was announced Jan.
+Times-Journal, Inc., parent company of the Walker County Messenger and Catoosa County News, has purchased the Morgan County Citizen weekly newspaper in Madison, Ga., it was announced Jan.
 6 by owners of the two publishing companies.

 “We are excited to welcome another fine community newspaper to our group of publications,” said Otis Brumby III of Times-Journal, Inc. “The Citizen has long been a part of Morgan County and top on our priority list is to continue that legacy that began with its launch in 1846.”